 - Webster’s Third New International Dictionary

-- Less voluminous publications of Oxford, Webster’s, Cambridge dictionaries;
+- Less comprehensive publications of Oxford, Webster, Cambridge

-The editors apply to the said dictionaries in order to define the precise meaning of each word or polysemantic lexical unit.
-Word combinations, phraseological units, phrasal verbs are looked up not only in the abovementioned lexicographic sources, but also in phraseological and other special dictionaries.
+The editors applied to the said dictionaries in order to define the precise meaning of each English word or each polysemous meaning of a word.
+Collocations, phraseological units, phrasal verbs were looked up not only in the abovementioned lexicographic sources but also in phraseological and other specialized dictionaries.

-To the fullest extent possible, the dictionary entries reflect polysemantic meanings of English words, collocations, phraseological units, etc.
+To the fullest extent possible, the dictionary entries reflect polysemous meanings of English words, including their archaic and obsolete meanings, also collocations, phraseological units, etc.